Revenue Note for Guidance

 Where an assessment is made, credit is to be given for tax deducted from the emoluments through the PAYE system.

-(1A) For years of assessment 2003 onwards, there is a 4 year time limit on the making of an assessment irrespective of whether it was requested by the taxpayer or is being made by the inspector except in the case of fraud or neglect or, where a chargeable persons fails to file a return or files an incomplete return, no limit applies.
-For earlier years there is a 5 year time limit on taxpayer requests.
-[In the case of assessments made by an inspector there is a 10 year time limit under section 924 for years earlier than 2003, except in the case of fraud or neglect where no limit applies].
+(1A) For years of assessment 2003 onwards, there is a four year time limit on the making of an assessment irrespective of whether it was requested by the taxpayer or is being made by the inspector.
+No time limit applies in the case of fraud or neglect or, where a chargeable person fails to file a return or files an incomplete return.
+For years prior to 2003, there is a five year time limit on taxpayer requests.

 (2) An employer who deducts tax under PAYE from an employee’s emoluments and pays it over to the Revenue Commissioners is acquitted and discharged of the amount so paid as if it had actually been paid to the employee.